Find out how you can set up a producer organisation (PO) as a group of growers.

 Decisions on PO recognition

 Following application and inspection, the PO will be told if its application is successful or not.
-Notification should be within three months of submitting a proposal.
+Notification should be within four months of submitting a proposal.

 Full guidance on the application process is covered in.

 POs can be based across EU member states, but a PO’s head office must be in the member state where it has most of its holdings or members, and/or its highest level of produce for sale.

 Members from countries outside of the EU may join a PO.
 However, turnover from such members won’t count towards the minimum eligible turnover for recognition, or fulfilling the minimum membership criteria.
 Similarly, such members cannot benefit from the operational programme.